Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

     this.labelElement = document.createElement("label");
     this.labelElement.setAttribute("class", "TS_LinearRangeLabel");
     this.labelElement.setAttribute("id", "lrclabel");
-    // retrieving the latest value from the component and setting it to the HTMl elements. this._value = context.parameters.sliderValue.raw
+    // retrieving the latest value from the component and setting it to the HTML elements. this._value = context.parameters.sliderValue.raw
       ? context.parameters.sliderValue.raw
       : 0;